Blue Cheese Dressing

 wedge salad with blue cheese dressing.

 This classic blue cheese dressing works well for a simple green or wedge salad, or as a dip for fresh veggies or baked chicken wings.
 The dressing has a rich and creamy base of buttermilk, mayonnaise and sour cream, cut with apple cider vinegar and seasoned with fresh garlic and chives.
-It’s similar to buttermilk ranch dressing, only with the addition of loads of crumbled blue cheese to add that unmistakable sharp, salty, and pungent flavor.
+It’s similar to buttermilk ranch and ranch dressing, only with the addition of loads of crumbled blue cheese to add that unmistakable sharp, salty, and pungent flavor.
 You can choose whether you’d like to keep the dressing slightly chunky by simply stirring in the blue cheese or go for a smoother version by blending the ingredients in a food processor.

 “I made the blue cheese dressing for a wedge salad.
 It was GREAT!!”